WayneCrawford/pspicker/README.md

 ## To Do

-    - Get rid of the false global window pick at the same time on each trace
     - Add event location-based acceptance of solitary P- and S- candidates
     - In P-, S- and P-S clustering stage, allow unused candidates to be substituted for rejected picks